Teaching Geochemistry 2010

 - David Hirsch, "Teaching Optical Mineralogy and Petrography Using a Variety of Visualizations"

-- Uniaxial Positive Indicatrix Movie (more info) and Biaxial Negative Indicatrix Movie (more info) , these are big files and may take awhile to download!
+- Uniaxial Positive Indicatrix Movie ( This site may be offline. ) and Biaxial Negative Indicatrix Movie ( This site may be offline. ) , these are big files and may take awhile to download!

 - AFM Projection Animation, 24 Mb Quicktime move